nicolasdao/webfunc/README.md

 # Install
+## Prerequisites
-> Prerequisites: To run your function outside of your local machine, you will need to install Zeit Now.
+> To run your function outside of your local machine, you will need to install Zeit Now.
 > The lastest stable version of now that works is @9.0.0.
 We're currently working on fixing the issues with more recent versions of now.

 ```
 npm install now@9.0.0 -g
 ```
+## Install Webfunc

 ```
 npm install webfunc --save